 4. You don’t need to get your medical or police check before you apply because they expire after 12 months.
 Seeing as the current wait time is at least 20 months, you’ll only have to get them done again.

 5. Every application is different so you need AUREC to help you make sure yours is completely clear and concise.
-The wording in your application is absolutely crucial and they know exactly what to do.
+The wording in your application is absolutely crucial and they know exactly what to do to help you get it over the line.